 After the injection, the area may be sore for several days.
 Most people return to normal activity within 72 hours of the procedure.

 Typically patients report pain relief within 10 days of treatments; however, each person's body responds differently.
-Some patients report immediate relief and for other it may take up to 3 weeks.
+Some patients report immediate relief and for others it may take from 2-8 weeks.

 Radiofrequency ablations are relatively safe procedures.
 Although there is minimal risk, potential side effects of RFA include: